byu-magicc/safe2ditch/README.md

 ## Ditch Site Selector (DSS) ##

 One of the core pieces of the Safe2Ditch project is choosing viable *ditch sites* or landing zones.
-The Ditch Site Selector (DSS) component (`catkin_ws/src/dss/src`) is currently written in Python and is actively being worked on by Trish Glaab.
+The Ditch Site Selector (DSS) component (`catkin_ws/src/dss`) is currently written in C++ and is actively being worked on by Bryan Petty, Analytical Mechanics Associates INC., under direction of Trish Glaab and Lou Glaab.

+Contact Info: bryan.j.petty@nasa.gov

 ## Mission Planner ##